 Businesses may still wish to keep an eye on these types of proposals, though, because, as we all know, the trend to simplify, simplify, simplify may continue on past what's required now.

-Thankfully, there are three ways you can do that with relative ease:
+There are three ways you can do this with relative ease:

 Below we'll discuss each of these methods a bit more in-depth.